erlyaws/yaws/README.md

 -------------------

-It is possible to build deterministically, thus enabling reproducible builds of YAWS.
+It is possible to build deterministically, thus enabling reproducible builds of Yaws.

-A deterministic build is enabled by setting the following environment variables when building:
+A deterministic build is enabled either by running `configure` with options `--enable-deterministic-build` and `--with-source-date-epoch`:

+    $> ./configure --enable-deterministic-build \
+                   --with-source-date-epoch=$known_unix_timestamp

+or by setting the environment variables `YAWS_DETERMINISTIC_BUILD` and `SOURCE_DATE_EPOCH` before running `autoreconf` and `configure`,
+respectively:

     $> export YAWS_DETERMINISTIC_BUILD=true # set to any value will enable
+    %> autoreconf -fi
     $> export SOURCE_DATE_EPOCH=$known_unix_timestamp
+    $> ./configure

+After either of the two configurations above are done, build as usual:

     $> make all doc

-The above environment variables will generate a deterministic `yaws_generated.beam` and sets e.g. creation date in `yaws.ps` and `yaws.pdf` from the value of `$SOURCE_DATE_EPOCH`, which is expected to be an integer reflecting a number of seconds since the Unix epoch.
+The above configurations for enabling deterministic builds add the erlc flag `+deterministic`, drop the `+debug_info` flag, generate a deterministic `yaws_generated.beam`, and set e.g. creation date in `yaws.ps` and `yaws.pdf` from the value of `SOURCE_DATE_EPOCH`, which is expected to be an integer reflecting a number of seconds since the Unix epoch.
 (One way to get an epoch integer value is via the command `date '+%s'` on Linux or macOS, for example.)

 Note that various paths in configuration files, templates, examples etc. are generated from the configured installation prefix config files; thus they